1017 Mafia: Incarcerated

 1017 Mafia: Incarcerated is a mixtape by American rapper Gucci Mane.
 The mixtape was released on January 3, 2015, by 1017 Records and 101 Distribution.
 The album features guest appearances from Migos, Peewee Longway, Rich The Kid, Waka Flocka Flame, OG Maco, Young Scooter and Young Thug.

+Background

+The cover art of 1017 Mafia is recycled, using an altered image from the artwork of Gucci Mane's 2010 studio album, The State vs. Radric Davis.